 The role of the witness assistant is to provide support services for victim-witnesses, including information regarding the disposition of the trial, transportation to and from court appearances, and referral services.
 The position is graded based on the complexity of the case.
 Newcomers to the role work primarily with witnesses in misdemeanor and other less complex cases.

 A witness assistant must be able to interpret state statutes regarding their cases, communicate clearly in both oral and written capacity, and have basic knowledge of information technology systems.
 They may satisfy employment requirements with an online degree in criminal justice or experience in the provision of social services in an interviewer’s capacity.
 The average salary for witness assistants is currently unavailable, however, similar occupations such as victim advocates have a median salary of $$34,716.

-The primary duty for individuals in this position is conducting interviews of the witness and providing the necessary level of support.
-This might include psychological counseling, medical care and shelter.
+The primary duty of individuals in this position is to conduct interviews with the witness and provide the necessary level of support.
+This might include psychological counseling, medical care, and shelter.